Statistical mechanics of Coulomb gases as quantum theory on Riemann surfaces: Divalent (2,1) gas

 Figure \ref{fig:Quantization2,1} shows the lines $Im\, S_0(u)=0$ and $Im\, S_1(u)=0$ intersected with the set of lines $Re\, S_j(u) = 2\pi\alpha^{-1/2}(m+1/2)$.
 The numerically computed spectrum sits right at the semiclassical {\em complex} energies $u_m^{(j)}$.
 The excellent agreement holds all the way up to the point $u\approx 0.96$, where all three periods $S_j$ happen to be purely real.
 Beyond this point the semiclassical approximation seems to break down, which manifests in e.g. appearance of wide Bloch bands.
 Expanding $S_0(u)$ near $u=-1$, one finds for the energy levels $\epsilon_m=3u_m^{(0)}\alpha/2$ in the semiclassical approximation $\epsilon_m\approx -3\alpha/2 + \sqrt{6\alpha}(m+1/2)$.
 The corresponding pressure (\ref{eq:pressure}) $P=-eE_0\epsilon_0$ consists of the two contributions: the ideal $(2,1)$ gas and the mean-field Debye-Hueckel interaction correction.

 Taking into account that there is no physical difference between $S_1$ and $S_2$ and that the monodromy around $u=-1$ in Eq.~(\ref{eq:monodromyS1_2,1}) should leave the bandwidth in Gamow's formula (\ref{eq:Gamow}) invariant (i.e. it adds a factor of $\exp\{(i/2)\alpha^{1/2}(-2S_0(u_m^{(0)}))\}$), one identifies the instanton cycle with $\Gamma=-\gamma_1+\gamma_2$, Fig.~\ref{fig:Paths2,1}, i.e. $S_{inst}(u)=-S_1(u)+S_2(u)$.
 This can be also found by inspecting the cycles in figure \ref{fig:Paths2,1}: one sees that the combined $\Gamma= -\gamma_1+\gamma_2$ cycle connects $z_\pm$ turning points through the ``classically forbidden region'', similarly to $\gamma_1$ instanton cycle in $(1,1)$ case, cf. Fig. \ref{fig:zPlaneCycles}.
+Note, however, that we do not have a rigorous proof of this fact.
+Rather our choice of the integration cycle should be considered as an educated guess, which is verified by the numerics.

-Expanding $S_{1,2}(u)$ actions near $u=-1$ and substituting $u_m^{(0)}$ from the Bohr-Sommerfeld quantization (\ref{eq:BZ21}) with $j=0$, one finds for the Bloch bandwidths of the central spectral branch, cf. Eq.~(\ref{eq:Gamow}) with $\omega=\sqrt{6}$,
+Expanding $S_{1,2}(u)$ actions near $u=-1$ and substituting $u_m^{(0)}$ from the Bohr-Sommerfeld quantization (\ref{eq:BZ21}) with $j=0$, one finds for the Bloch bandwidths of the central spectral branch, cf. Eq.~(\ref{eq:Gamow}) with $\omega=\sqrt{6}$,\cite{foot3}

 Of special interest is the bandwidth of the lowest energy band, due to its direct relation to the transport barrier of the ion channel, Sec.~\ref{Background}.
 Setting $m=0$ yields

 This is in very good agreement with the numerical simulations, Fig.~\ref{fig:Bandwidth}.